Gioambra/Crud-operations/README.md

 inside the home page we have the TODO table (with CRUD operations)
 # ROADMAP

-- improve GUI
 - develop Homepage, css and styles..
 X
 - code refactoring
 - project refactorting (add folder and more order content)
 - authentication security (sql injection..)
 - creation of an account X
-- update an account ?
-- delete an account  ?
 - Create a tale of TODO, the table will be always in contact with database CRUD operations X
 - Add Logout button
-- https://developer.okta.com/blog/2020/12/16/react-login : Session? create a login session
+- https://developer.okta.com/blog/2020/12/16/react-login : Session? create a login session also todosession
+- in the table TODO, change the icon onclick with fast refresh

 # UPDATE 12/08